 - Have a family remembrance dinner around the dining room table.

-- Show them photos of their loved one — but wait until they’ve had time to grieve.
+- Show them photos of their loved one — but wait until they’ve had time to process the death.

 Also, consider what memorialization methods are right for them.
 Could you help them create a scrapbook of their loved one?
 Is visiting their loved one’s grave a helpful ritual for them?
 Find what works best and encourage their participation.